nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

             -1 2023-07-06 12:18:24        -1 .ssh
             -1 2023-07-06 19:27:19        -1 destination_directory

-To list the files and folders available within the directory i.e.
+To list the files and folders available within the directory (i.e.
-"destination_directory" in this case, within a directory we can use the "ls" command
+"destination_directory") we can use the "ls" command:

     $ rclone ls "nerc:destination_directory/"
       653 README.md